 My suggestion is to leave your valuables at home or in your hotel room.
 Make the interior of your vehicle look as empty as possible.
 Even a small handbag or duffel bag in the back seat is tempting enough for a thief to commit larceny.

 Here’s a map to help you find the Mount Rose hiking trail parking lot and trailhead.

 Begin your Mt Rose summit hike at the trailhead located on the Incline Village side of the parking lot, near the toilets.

-Walk along the well-worn path for a short distance to the official trailhead, complete with information about the Tahoe Rim Trail and signage listing the distances to various Mt Rose hiking trails and other locations in the immediate area.
+Walk along the well-worn path for a short distance to the official trailhead.
+You’ll find information about the Tahoe Rim Trail at this trailhead.
+Also, the signage lists the distances to various Mt Rose hiking trails and other locations in the immediate area.

 Again, everything about hiking Mount Rose is pretty straightforward.
 So, head up the granite steps and begin your journey in earnest to the summit of Mount Rose.